tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

 [TOC]

-We have developed two pieces of softare to aid in the development of proposals.
-[TVGuide](#tvguide) helps with determining whether are target is observable in Cycle 1, and [ticgen](#ticgen) is used to calculate the brightness of a target in the TESS bandpass.
-In addition, resources have been created by various other team to aid in writing proposals.

-We have [created a webtool](https://heasarc.gsfc.nasa.gov/cgi-bin/tess/webtess/wtv.py) that implements the functionality of ticgen and tvguide.
-This is our recommended avenue to accessing these utilities.

 ## Target list creation
 The first stop for TESS GI proposers when preparing their proposals should be the [STScI/MAST TESS pages](https://archive.stsci.edu/tess/).
 Here, proposers can follow tutorials to learn how to access the Target Input Catalog (TIC) and Candidate Target List (CTL), crossmatch their targets with these catalogs, and create output files with relevant target information required for the GI call.
 The TESS GI program office requires that if a target is in the TIC, GI proposers must provide only the following columns from the TIC in comma separated value (csv) format: